appacademy/graduated-job_seeker-program/pairboarding-problems/w3d5-b.md

 ## CSS in React

 What are the four ways to style React components?
+(10 minutes)

 ## Solution (inspired by [this Codeburst article](https://codeburst.io/4-four-ways-to-style-react-components-ac6f323da822))